Certificates and compliance

 - you fail to supply the required documentation

-- a final inspection has not been completed.
+- a final inspection has not been completed in under 60 days prior to the application.

 We process applications within 20 working days.
 However, as with building consent applications, the ‘clock’ will stop if your application requires additional inspections, documentation or fees, and will restart when the issue has been resolved.